top of page

 pexels-photo-733478.jpeg

-Maynard Pond was created in 1955 and will be 70 years old this year.
-In February 2016 it was officially named “Maynard Pond” by the U.S. Board on Geographic Names/Domestic Names
+In 2016, the pond was officially named “Maynard Pond” by the U.S. Board on Geographic Names/Domestic Names

 Committee and was entered and registered at the Geographic Names Information (GNIS) website, managed by the U.S. Geological Survey (USGS.gov).